DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Curse of Strahd/SESSIONS/Session 67 - 07.17.2025.md

 **Start Here** (Craig starts recording)
 - Pigeon is a new insult.
-- Adi grabs Rin's skull necklace and colorshifting shirt.
+- Adi grabs Rin's skull necklace and color-shifting shirt.
+- 86gp 12pp from Rin